 From time to time area Food Banks have vegetables and fruits donated, that are not used distributed in time or are about to spoil.
 At times like these, through partnerships with New Earth, those foods are put to good use.

 Fruits and vegetables play an important role in the composting process.

 To begin, and complete, the composting process, four main parts are needed; organic matter (fruits and vegetables) moisture, oxygen, and bacteria.
-Although other items can be used as organic matter, through partnerships with area Food Banks, the use fruits, and vegetables can be counted on to bear “fruitful” organic compost.
+Although other items can be used as organic matter, through partnerships with area Food Banks, the use of fruits and vegetables can be counted on to bear “fruitful” organic compost.